Width & Height Parameters

 Mobile375667

-When using responsive designs, make sure to test your content at different viewport sizes to ensure it renders correctly.
+When using responsive designs, test your content at multiple viewport sizes before locking in a render width.